haywirecoder/homebridge-envisalink-ademco/README.md

 Limits:
   * Ademco panels provide limited zone information to their peripherals.
 The panel only provide real-time information when a zone is faulted (opened) but not when it is restored (closed).
-However, the virtual key panel continuously updated with zones information.
-This module auto set the faulted zone (opened) to restored (close) after 30 second after the virtual panel no longer reports a fault for the specific zone.
+However, the virtual key panel is continuously updated with zones information.
+This module auto set the faulted zone (opened) to restored (close) after 30 second once the virtual panel no longer reports a fault for the specific zone.

   * When system is "Armed" the panel no longer report the state of each zone.
 All zone will age out and be considered close once armed.
 Note: A bypass zone will automaticly show as fault (open) once the alarm is disarmed.

-Please note: As of version 1.0.8 the attribute for zones "type" has been changed to "sensorType" this is to enabled the UX Hoobs configuration manager.
+Please note: As of version 1.0.8 the attribute for zones "type" attribute has been changed to "sensorType" this is to enabled the UX Hoobs configuration manager.

 Example configuration is below.